 The entire family can participate in a “spring cleaning” day around the house, or perhaps a day annually or monthly to lend a hand within the community.

 The annual family vacation

 Family trips can include traveling to reunions to visit with extended family.
-An annual vacation may be purely for rest, relaxation, and fun, or may have an educational bent, such as a visit to a cultural/historical site or one that reflects a specific place or event that is being studied in school.
+An annual vacation may be purely for rest, relaxation, and fun, or it may have an educational bent, such as a visit to a cultural/historical site or one that reflects a specific place or event that is being studied in school.

 What’s important is that each family member has an opportunity to weigh in on choosing where the family should go.
-Family trips can also have themes, such as ecology, learning about the environment, working on a farm or ranch, or “service trips” such as helping a community at home or abroad.
+Family trips can also have themes, such as ecology, learning about the environment, working on a farm or ranch, or “service trips,” such as helping a community at home or abroad.

 Family traditions that connect us to our past

-Beyond hearing stories about one’s ancestors, making a trip of “discovery” to the mother country, the home of one’s ancestors, puts families up close and personal with the land and landmarks of one’s relatives.
+Beyond hearing stories about one’s ancestors, making a trip of “discovery” to the mother country, the home of one’s ancestors, puts families up close and personal with the land and landmarks of their relatives.

-Family objects and artifacts, things inherited from family members (Bibles, wine cups, candlesticks, baptismal outfits, Christmas ornaments, etc.) can be incorporated into family rituals and ceremonies.
+Family objects and artifacts, things inherited from family members (Bibles, wine cups, candlesticks, baptismal outfits, Christmas ornaments, etc.), can be incorporated into family rituals and ceremonies.